 This strawberry filling is made by roasting strawberries in the oven.
 It's a great way to make strawberry jam with less sugar and a more intense flavor.

-Line a large baking sheet with parchment paper and pour the strawberries onto the parchment paper and spread them into a single layer.
+Step 11: Line a large baking sheet with parchment paper and pour the strawberries onto the baking sheet.

-Roast the strawberries, stirring occasionally until the liquid is thickened and bubbly around the edges.
-The whole process takes about 30-40 minutes depending on juicy the berries are.
+Step 12: Roast the strawberries, stirring occasionally until the liquid is thickened and bubbly around the edges.

-Remove the strawberries from the oven and immediately scrape them into a large bowl.
-The pan is hot so be careful and use the proper oven mitts.
-Cool the strawberries to room temperature, then store them in the refrigerator in an airtight container until ready to use.
+Step 13: Remove the strawberries from the oven and immediately scrape them into a large bowl.
+Cool the strawberries to room temperature.

 Now we come to the best part - putting together the strawberry hand pies.

-Remove the pie dough from the refrigerator and let it sit at room temperature for 10 minutes.
+Step 14: Remove the pie dough from the refrigerator and let it sit at room temperature for 10 minutes.
 Roll the dough out to 1/2-inch thickness.
-Cut the dough into pieces and that weigh about 55 grams each.
+Cut the dough into 55 gram pieces.

-Sprinkle them with turbinado sugar.
-The sugar adds crunchiness to the final product as well as a nice bit of sweetness.
-Place the pies on a parchment paper-lined baking sheet and bake them until they’re dark golden brown and have risen.
+Step 18: Bake the pies until they’re dark golden brown and have risen.
 Remove them from the oven.
-Let the pies cool on the baking sheet for 5 minutes then move them to a cooling rack.
+Cool the pies on the baking sheet for 5 minutes, then move them to a wire cooling rack.

 What Strawberries to Use for the Hand Pies